 Configuring NATS Server

-The NATS configuration file supports the following syntax:
+The NATS configuration supports the following syntax:

 • Lines can be commented with # and //